markcerqueira/markcerqueira.github.com/_posts/2020/2020-05-28-managing-management-interview-calibration.md

 * Our sample data has three technical interviews but real onsites are rarely so uniform.
 Different interviewers will probe different technical and behavioral competencies.
 If a particular competency is easily handled by many candidates or catches many candidates off guard this will affect that particular interviewer's calibration.
 * Calibration percentage calculation looks at all data points for an interviewer and applies that percentage to all their scores.
 An alternate system would only look at past data points when calculating this percentage, but this would hurt data sample size for earlier interviews.

-In closing, this spreadsheet has been helpful tool to help assess the quailty of our interviewing and there's so much more that can be built off of it (e.g. percent accuracy for phone screeners).
+In closing, this spreadsheet has been helpful tool to help assess the quality of our interviewing and there's so much more that can be built off of it (e.g. percent accuracy for phone screeners).
 Got an interesting tip that helps you better understand how calibrated your interviewing is?
 Let me know on [Twitter][1]!

 {{ site.managing_management }}